-Key Conclusions and Recommendations Studies are ongoing in all three countries to find alternative fishing methods that are less harmful to marine wildlife including porpoises.
+Key Conclusions and RecommendationsStudies are ongoing in all three countries to find alternative fishing methods that are less harmful to marine wildlife including porpoises.
 These should be strongly encouraged, and knowledge gained should be shared widely across the fishing industry and other marine stakeholders.
+When economically viable gear are available, effort should be made to implement these into active fisheries.